amelielabs/amelie-docs/content/architecture/_index.md

 ### Distributed and Shared Tables

-By default, all tables are distributed, meaning each table will have partitions created on each node for parallel access or modification.
+By default, all tables are **`distributed`**, meaning each table will have partitions created on each node for parallel access or modification.
 It's important to note that currently, distributed tables cannot be part of a JOIN with other distributed tables.
 However, they can be used as a part of a multi-statement transaction or CTE.

-There is also a special type of table called Shared.
+To address this issue, we created a special type of table called **`shared`**.
 Those tables are not partitioned and are available for direct read access from any node.
 They can be used to implement efficient parallel JOIN operations with other distributed tables.
-Frequent updating of a shared table is not efficient since it requires coordination and exclusive access.
+However, frequent updating of a shared table is less efficient since it requires coordination and exclusive access.

 ### Data Persistency